JuliaDataScience/JuliaDataScience/contents/dataframesmeta_macros.md

 @select df :col
 ```

-will always work because our intended select column command with the argument `:col` won't change in _runtime_
+will always work because our intended selected column command with the argument `:col` won't change in _runtime_
-(the time that the Julia is executing code).
+(the time that Julia is executing code).
 It will always mean the same operation no matter the context.

 Now suppose that you want to use one of the column selectors presented in @sec:select.